20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 The upside of assuming this little amount of overhead is that switching from pure to mixed strategies can be easily done on the fly, without having to change the model beforehand.

+Our analysis is focused on understanding when the targeted equilibrium, where the hedger ledger contract gets initiated and later published by the buyer as well as accepted and confirmed by the seller, can be supported.
+Concretely, this means:

 ### File structure

 The model is composed of several files: